Actindo-AG/Documentation/POS/Troubleshooting/01_OutOfStockOrder.md

 #### Error message

 Error booking bill: [stage: lager_book] Fehler beim Erzeugen der Lagerbuchungen: Der Bestand für Artikel *x* im Lager *x* ist nur 0.00, benötigt würden *x*.
+(Error when creating the warehouse postings: The stock level for item *x* in warehouse *x* is only 0.00, *x* would be required.)

 Follow the instructions below if this error message is displayed.